 Does a kitchen remodel actually increase your home value?

-To get the biggest returns that your home can achieve, it is important to weigh the cost versus benefit ratio.
+To get the biggest returns your home can achieve, it is important to weigh the cost versus benefit ratio.

 The size of the kitchen plays a huge role in the overall value addition.
-Building experts at Houseace state that remodelling costs may range from $18,000 for a small kitchen under 8 square metres and $60,000 for a large kitchen over 20 square metres.
+Building experts at Houseace state that remodelling costs may range from $18,000 for a small kitchen under 8 square metres to $60,000 for a large kitchen over 20 square metres.

 But even a budget kitchen upgrade may be profitable if the added features compliment the rest of the highlights of the house.

 The scale of renovation, the cost of building materials and the professional services hired further affect the ultimate value added to your home.
-According to Sydney Renovations Hire, a standard kitchen upgrade may cost you $35,000 and add an average of $20,000 to your home value.
-This gives you an ROI of 57%

 Here are 4 affordable kitchen renovations that add value to your home:

-3. Home owners generally spend a lot of time at the kitchen sink and so a brand new upgrade will definitely be appreciated.
-The average cost for an above counter basin will be $400.
+- Home owners generally spend a lot of time at the kitchen sink and so a brand new upgrade will definitely be appreciated.
+The average cost for an above counter basin will be around $400.
 However if you're on a budget, a basic sink for $150 will do the trick as well.

 3) Garden upgrades